 The REIT And Equity Trust - Residential industry is housed within the broader Finance sector.
-It carries a Zacks Industry Rank #33, which places it at the top 13% of more than 250 Zacks industries.
+It carries a Zacks Industry Rank #161, which places it at the bottom 35% of more than 250 Zacks industries.

-The industry’s positioning in the top 50% of the Zacks-ranked industries is a result of the positive funds from operations (FFO) per share outlook for the constituent companies in aggregate.
-Looking at the aggregate FFO per share estimate revisions, it appears that analysts are gaining confidence in this group’s growth potential.
-Since April 2021, the industry’s FFO per share estimate for 2021 and 2022 has moved 3.7% and 5.9% north, respectively.
+The industry's positioning in the bottom 50% of the Zacks-ranked industries is a result of the downward funds from operations (FFO) per share outlook for the constituent companies in aggregate.
+Looking at the aggregate FFO per share estimate revisions, it appears that analysts are losing confidence in this group's growth potential.
+Over the past year, the industry's FFO per share estimates for 2023 and 2024 have moved down 6.1% and 1.5%, respectively.

-The REIT And Equity Trust - Residential Industry has outperformed the S&P 500 composite and the broader Finance sector in the year so far.
+The Zacks REIT And Equity Trust - Residential industry has underperformed the broader Zacks Finance sector and the S&P 500 composite over the past year.

 Industry's Current Valuation

-AvalonBay currently carries a Zacks Rank #2 (Buy).
-The Zacks Consensus Estimate for the ongoing-year FFO per share has been revised marginally upward in the past week.
-The company’s shares have appreciated 18.6% in the past six months.
+Elme Communities currently carries a Zacks Rank of 2 (Buy).
+The Zacks Consensus Estimate for the current-year FFO per share of 99 cents suggests a 12.5% year-over-year increase, backed by 11.4% growth in revenues.
+The company's shares have gained 0.8% in the past three months.

 You can see the complete list of today's Zacks #1 Rank (Strong Buy) stocks here.

-Sun Communities currently carries a Zacks Rank of 2.
-The Zacks Consensus Estimate for the current-year FFO per share has been revised 5.1% upward in two months’ time.
-The company’s shares have rallied 21.2% over the past six months.
+AvalonBay Communities currently carries a Zacks Rank #3 (Hold).
+The Zacks Consensus Estimate for its ongoing-year FFO per share has been revised marginally upward in the past week.
+The company's shares have appreciated 4.8% in the past three months.

 Note: Funds from operations (FFO) is a widely used metric to gauge the performance of REITs rather than net income as it indicates cash flow from their operations.
 FFO is obtained after adding depreciation and amortization to earnings and subtracting the gains on sales.